 Recommended: What Factors Affect Your Credit Score?

-Applying for a Business Loan With Bad Credit
+How to Apply for a Business Loan With Bad Credit

 Getting a business loan with a lower credit score may require a bit more legwork.
 There are five steps to applying for a business loan with less than stellar credit.

-Checking Your Credit Scores
+Check Your Credit Scores

 To find your personal credit score and history, you can request a credit report from any of the major bureaus: Equifax®, Transunion®, or Experian®.
 The Fair Credit Reporting Act (FCRA) entitles individuals to one free copy of their credit report per year from each of the three bureaus.

 When you’re looking into a bad credit business loan and you want to know your business credit rating, however, digging that up may be more challenging than finding your personal credit rating.
-The following sources may offer comprehensive business credit ratings, but keep in mind that some are paid services: Dun and Bradstreet, Experian, and Equifax.
+The following sources may offer comprehensive business credit ratings, but keep in mind that some are paid services: Dun and Bradstreet®, Experian, and Equifax.

 After you’ve gathered your credit reports and scores, you’ll probably be better prepared to determine how eligible you are for financing by comparing your ratings against potential lenders’ minimum requirements.

-Preparing Documentation
+Prepare Documentation

 When you’re planning to apply for bad credit business loans, it may help to gather the following documents: